Plantar Fasciitis | Expert Guide to the Best Shoes for Plantar Fasciitis Relief in 2021

 by CARA SPINDLER

-Plantar Fasciitis is the most common cause of pain and discomfort across the bottom of the feet.
+Plantar Fasciitis is the most common cause of pain and discomfort across the bottom of the feet in 2021.

 Most people first notice they are suffering from Plantar Fasciitis when they start to experience morning heel pain.

 When they first get out of bed in the morning, they typically feel a sharp stabbing pain in the heel, or they may experience a dull, achy pain that radiates from the heels, down along the bottoms of the feet.
 Sometimes just one foot is affected, but most often it is both feet, to varying degrees.

 Initially, it can be difficult to stand and walk without some amount of pain and discomfort, but as the morning wears on, this foot pain will gradually subside.

 The Mayo Clinic states that “Plantar Fasciitis is one of the most common causes of heel pain.”*

 The National Center for Biotechnology Information (NCBI), part of the United States National Library of Medicine in Bethesda, Maryland, points out that Plantar Fasciitis affects 1:10 people at some point in their lifetime and states that there are over 2 million people worldwide that receive treatment for this specific condition every year.**

 According to Google Search, those who suffer with this foot ailment perform nearly a half million searches on the internet for Plantar Fasciitis every month.

 Tens of thousands more search the internet monthly, to learn about recommended pain management techniques, therapy relief, surgical options, and also to discover what are the best shoes to wear for Plantar Fasciitis.